adrn/gala/docs/getting_started.rst

 the :ref:`tutorials <tutorials>` or by perusing the :ref:`user guide
 <gala-user-guide>`.
 Some other commonly-used functionality includes:

-- :ref:`Generating simulated "mock" stellar stream models <gala-mockstreams>`
+* :ref:`Generating simulated "mock" stellar stream models <gala-mockstreams>`
-- :ref:`Stellar stream and great circle coordinate systems <gala-coordinates>`
+* :ref:`Stellar stream and great circle coordinate systems <gala-coordinates>`
-- :ref:`Transformations to action-angle coordinates <gala-actionangle>`
+* :ref:`Transformations to action-angle coordinates <gala-actionangle>`
-- :ref:`Nonlinear dynamics and chaos indicators <gala-nonlinear-dynamics>`
+* :ref:`Nonlinear dynamics and chaos indicators <gala-nonlinear-dynamics>`

 Where to go from here
 =====================

-The two places to learn more are the tutorials and the user guide.
-The :ref:`gala-tutorials` are more narrative demonstrations of functionality that walk through simplified, real-world use cases for the tools available in `gala`.
+The two places to learn more are the tutorials and the user guide:

+* The :ref:`gala-tutorials` are narrative demonstrations of functionality that walk through simplified, real-world use cases for the tools available in ``gala``.
-The :ref:`gala-user-guide` contains more exhaustive descriptions of all of the functions and classes available in `gala`, and should be treated more like reference material.
+* The :ref:`gala-user-guide` contains more exhaustive descriptions of all of the functions and classes available in ``gala``, and should be treated more like reference material.

 Bibliography